We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 7. Contact Apple Support

-If the device vibrates and you can hear the sound while nothing showed on the screen, then you could be sure that there is a problem with the screen.
+If the device vibrates and you can hear the sound while nothing shows on the screen, then you can be sure that there is a problem with the screen.
 At this time, you will need to take the device to Apple Store to change the screen.
 If your iPhone is still under warranty, you can have it repaired for free.

 Fay J. Melton